lionng429/react-file-uploader/README.md

 It is expected to be production ready from v1.0.0, although v0.4.1 provides a stable but very simple and limited usage.

-It is worth to mention the default uploading implementation in `UploadManager` is biased with FormData, which is not configurable at this moment.
+The uploading implementation is coupled with [superagent](https://visionmedia.github.io/superagent/), and the `method`, `header` and `data` are configurable with props.

 ## Installation